tanjazlender/MicrobiomePrime/README.md

-# MicrobiomePrime
-A tool for identifying primer pairs with high sensitivity and specificity for a particular source of microbiota.
-It is designed for analysing amplicon sequencing data.
-You can find the MicrobiomePrime paper at: (link)

 ## Contents
 - About
 - Installation
+- Data preprocessing
+- Inputs
 - Variables
 - Code overview
 - Primer pair validation
 - Definitions

-## About
+# About MicrobiomePrime
-MicrobiomePrime is a tool for identifying identifying microbiome source-associated markers that can be detected using Polymerase Chain Reaction.
+MicrobiomePrime is a tool for identifying primer pairs with high specificity and sensitivity for a particular source of microbiota by analysing amplicon sequences.
 The pipeline was originally developed for use in Microbial Source Tracking (MST).
+You can find more about MicrobiomePrime at: (link available soon)

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
 The best way to start is to create a conda environment with all the necessary dependencies using the provided environment.yml file: